- Who We Are

 In its recently released Olive Harvest Factsheet, the United Nations Office for the Coordination of Humanitarian Affairs in the occupied Palestinian territories reports that “over 7,500 olive trees belonging to Palestinians were damaged or destroyed by Israeli settlers between January and mid-October 2012.”
 Of those 7,500 olive trees, the UN estimates nearly 870 olive trees were cut down, uprooted, poisoned or burned since the harvest began on October 5, 2012.
-Settlers have also been recorded on video stealing olives
+Settlers have also been recorded on video stealing olives from Palestinian groves.

 In light of this onslaught, Palestinians have taken to the streets in protest against settler violence during the olive harvest by blocking a main road used by Israelis.
 This week, Palestinian Liberation Organization leader Hanan Ashrawi called on diplomats in the West Bank to protect olive harvesters by “placing observers with Palestinians harvesting olives to deter settler attacks.”
 The protest and call to diplomats demonstrates the Israeli government’s unwillingness to act and indifference to the plight of thousands of Palestinians whose yearly income depends on a successful olive harvest.
 It also highlights the Palestinian Authority’s inability to provide security for its citizens, even in areas it allegedly controls.

 Settler violence clearly illustrates the irony of the Separation Wall, checkpoints, and other security apparatus employed by Israel in the West Bank to “ensure settler safety.”
 These measures separate Palestinian communities from each other and their livelihoods, but do not guarantee Palestinian safety from settlers living in nearby settlements.
 Meanwhile, settlers enjoy freedom of movement across the West Bank, and settler attacks and vandalism are rarely investigated or prosecuted.

 Palestinian olive harvesters are not faring any better in Gaza, though the threats to their lives and property come from the Israeli Defense Force rather than settlers.
-On October 16, olive harvesters in northern Gaza reported coming under Israeli fire while harvesting
+On October 16, olive harvesters in northern Gaza reported coming under Israeli fire while harvesting.